yhsong1013/GeoGenomics/README.md

-## GeoGenomics - Landsat Satellite for Genomics Study
+## GeoGenomics: study of satellite for Genomics

+This is a code archive repository for GEE and R codes in the project.